NoBrainerORM/nobrainer.io/docs/fields.md

 * `:default` to specify a default value.
 * `:type` to enforce a type.
 * `:validates` to specify validations.
+* `:required` as a shorthand for the presence validation.
+* `:readonly` to specify if a field cannot be updated.

 ## Accessing Fields